-- Vogelxo is contraindicated in women who are or may become pregnant, or who are breastfeeding.
-Vogelxo may cause fetal harm when administered to a pregnant woman.
-Vogelxo may cause serious adverse reactions in nursing infants.
-Exposure of a fetus or nursing infant to androgens may result in varying degrees of virilization.
-Pregnant women or those who may become pregnant need to be aware of the potential for transfer of testosterone from men treated with Vogelxo.
-If a pregnant woman is exposed to Vogelxo, she should be apprised of the potential hazard to the fetus [see Warnings and Precautions (5.2) and Use in Specific Populations (8.1, 8.3)].
+- Vogelxo is contraindicated in women who are pregnant.
+Vogelxo can cause virilization of the female fetus when administered to a pregnant woman.
+Pregnant women need to be aware of the potential for skin transfer of testosterone from men treated with Vogelxo.
+If a pregnant woman is exposed to Vogelxo, she should be apprised of the potential hazard to the fetus [see Warnings and Precautions (5.2) and Use in Specific Populations (8.1)].

 Warnings and Precautions